Bootstrap Policy Iteration for Stochastic Linear Quadratic Tracking with Multiplicative Noise: Abstract

 \section{Abstract}

-This paper studies the optimal tracking control problem for continuous-time stochastic linear systems with multiplicative noise.
-The solution framework involves solving a stochastic algebraic Riccati equation for the feedback gain and a Sylvester equation for the feedforward gain.
-To enable model-free optimal tracking, we first develop a two-phase bootstrap policy iteration (B-PI) algorithm, which bootstraps a stabilizing control gain from the trivially initialized zero-value start and proceeds with standard policy iteration.
-Building on this algorithm, we propose a data-driven, off-policy reinforcement learning approach that ensures convergence to the optimal feedback gain under the interval excitation condition.
-We further introduce a data-driven method to compute the feedforward using the obtained feedback gain.
-Additionally, for systems with state-dependent noise, we propose a shadow system-based optimal tracking method to eliminate the need for probing noise.
-The effectiveness of the proposed methods is demonstrated through numerical examples.
+This paper studies the linear quadratic tracking problem for continuous-time stochastic systems with multiplicative noise.
+The proposed framework formulates the problem under an average cost criterion and separates the computation of the optimal feedback and feedforward gains.
+By developing a bootstrap policy iteration algorithm, we eliminate the restrictive \textit{a priori} requirement for an initial mean square stabilizing feedback gain in existing policy iteration methods.
+Based on this iterative framework, an off-policy reinforcement learning algorithm is proposed to learn the optimal feedback gain directly from data.
+Using the learned feedback gain, the feedforward gain is subsequently obtained through a data-driven one-shot computation procedure.
+These components work together to provide a model-free solution to the stochastic optimal tracking control problem.
+The effectiveness of the proposed method is demonstrated through a numerical example.